The fabric used was kindly provided by Oakshott fabrics.

 Cushions are a great, inexpensive, way to refresh and liven up any interior scheme.
 They are relatively quick and easy to make, and a useful way of using up left over cuts of fabric.

 If you are a beginner, you may find it easier to make the following cushion without using the piping.
-You can also download this tutorial as a pdf here.

 1) Decide on size of cushion – 46cm (18”) sized cushions are a great all round size that works well on sofas, easy chairs and as scatter cushions on a bed.